Schur $Q$-functions and the Capelli eigenvalue problem for the Lie superalgebra $\mathfrak q(n)$: Introduction

-\end{Cor} Since the top homogeneous part of $Q_\lambda^*$ is $Q_\lambda$, the above corollary is a strengthening of Nazarov's result \cite[Proposition 4.8]{nazarov}.

-We would like to mention that the polynomials $Q_\lambda$ also occur in a different scenario related to the Lie superalgebra $\ger q(n)$.
-In \cite[Theorem 1.7]{sergeevv}, Sergeev showed that the radial parts of the bispherical matrix coefficients on $\ger q(n)\times\ger q(n)$, with respect to the diagonal and twisted-diagonal embeddings of $\ger q(n)$ in $\ger q(n)\times\ger q(n)$, are Schur $Q$-polynomials.
+We would like to mention that the polynomials $Q_\lambda$ occur in a further different scenario related to the Lie superalgebra $\ger q(n)$.
+In \cite{sergeevv}*{Theorem 1.7}, Sergeev showed that the radial parts of the bispherical matrix coefficients on $\ger q(n)\times\ger q(n)$ with respect to the diagonal and twisted-diagonal embeddings of $\ger q(n)$ in $\ger q(n)\times\ger q(n)$, are Schur $Q$-polynomials.
 It will be interesting to explore possible connections between our work and Sergeev's result.

+We remark that it is possible to extend the results of the present paper and of Ref.~\cite{sahi-salmasian} to the common setting of multiplicity-free actions on Jordan superalgebras.
+This will be established in a forthcoming paper \cite{SahiSalSer}.
+In addition, recently Sahi and Salmasian~\cite{sahi-salmasian-ENS} constructed quadratic analogues of Capelli operators on Grassmannian manifolds by lifting the Capelli basis of~\cite{s94} via a double fibration.
+In the near future they plan to consider the analogous problem in the super setting.

-Let us now give a brief synopsis of our paper.
+We conclude this introduction with a brief synopsis of our paper.
 In Section \ref{s:lsa}, we realise the Lie superalgebras relevant to us in terms of supermatrices.
 In Section \ref{s:evpol}, we identify the action of $\ger l$ on $\mathscr P(V)$, construct the Capelli basis, and determine the eigenvalue polynomials (\thmref{Th}{evpol-q}).
-Finally, in Section \ref{s:sphpol}, we study the open orbits in $V$ and $V^*$, show the existence of $\ger m$-invariant functionals for the simple summands of $\mathscr P(V)$, and prove that the spherical polynomials thus defined are the classical Schur $Q$-functions (\thmref{Th}{sphpol-q-hompart}). \ where $I\defi I_{n\times n}$ denotes the $n\times n$ identity matrix.
-Next let $\sigma, \varphi$, and $\theta$ be three involutions on $\ger g$, given respectively by conjugation by matrices
+Finally, in Section \ref{s:sphpol}, we study the open orbits in $V$ and $V^*$, show the existence of $\ger m$-invariant functionals for the simple summands of $\mathscr P(V)$, and prove that the spherical polynomials thus defined are the classical Schur $Q$-functions (\thmref{Th}{sphpol-q-hompart}).

+\emph{Acknowledgements.} Alexander Alldridge wishes to thank the University of Ottawa, the Institute for Theoretical Physics at the University of Cologne, and the Department of Mathematics of the University of California at Berkeley for their hospitality during the preparation of this article.

+The authors thank Vera Serganova and Weiqiang Wang for stimulating and fruitful conversations during the workshop, which paved the way for the present article.
+We also thank Alexander Sergeev for bringing Ref.~\cite{sergeevv} to our attention.